sambanova/ai-starter-kit/function_calling/README.md

 The example module can be further customized based on the use case.

-the complete tools generation, methods, prompting and parsing for implementing function calling, can be fund and further customized for your specific use case following the [Guide notebook](function_calling_guide.ipynb)
+The complete tools generation, methods, prompting and parsing for implementing function calling, can be found and further customized for your specific use case following the [Guide notebook](function_calling_guide.ipynb)

 # Third-party tools and data sources

-All the packages/tools are listed in the requirements.txt file in the project directory.
+All the packages/tools are listed in the `requirements.txt` file in the project directory.
 Some of the main packages are listed below:

 * python-dotenv (version 1.0.1)
 * langchain (version 0.2.3)